Learning Center

 Winter Control of Lawn Fungus

-Now that we have had a couple of hard frosts, warm season lawns such as bermuda and zoysia are dormant.
-You might be able to see different colors of brown in the dormant lawn.
+Once we have had a couple of hard frosts, warm season lawns such as bermuda and zoysia will start to go dormant.
+At that point, you will be able to see different colors of brown in the dormant lawn.
 Sometimes irregular, roundish shapes of darker brown can indicate areas of lawn fungus or lawn stress of some kind, such as grub damage.
 Watch these areas closely as the lawn greens up in the spring, makes notes of what you are seeing and come see us if your lawn is struggling to come out of dormancy.

 For more information about preventing and controlling lawn fungus, visit this blog post.